AtlasOfLivingAustralia/corella/cran-comments.md

 ## Resubmission

+This is a resubmission.
+In this version we have:

+* Formatted package names in DESCRIPTION using single quotes.
+* Removed hi-def logo image from package build.

+## Resubmission

 This is a second resubmission (v0.1.2 -> v0.1.3) to fix a bug that appeared when building the documentation with pkgdown using GH Actions.